 top of page

-Postdoctoral fellow
+Postdoctoral fellow at

 Université du Québec à Chicoutimi